Palo (religion): Demographics

-Palo is found all over Cuba, although is particularly strong in the island's eastern provinces.
-Describing the situation in the 2000s, Ochoa noted that there were "hundreds if not more" Palo praise houses active in Cuba, and in 2015 Kerestetzi commented that the religion was "widespread" on the island.
-Although emerging from the traditions of Bakongo people, Palo has also been practiced by Afro-Cubans with other ethnic heritages, as well as by Euro-Cubans, criollos, and people living outside Cuba.
-Ochoa noted that at the close of the 20th century, all different skin tones were represented among Palo's followers in Cuba.
-Palo has also gained popularity among young people in various urban areas of the U.S.
+Palo is found all over Cuba, although it is particularly strong in the island's eastern provinces.
+Describing the situation in the 2000s, Ochoa noted that there were "hundreds if not more" Palo praise houses active in Cuba, and in 2015 Kerestetzi commented that the religion is "widespread" on the island.
+Although emerging from Bakongo traditions, Palo has also been practiced by Afro-Cubans of other ethnic heritages, as well as by Euro-Cubans, criollos, and people outside Cuba.
+In the United States, for example, Palo has gained popularity among young people in various urban areas.

 In Cuba, people are sometimes willing to travel considerable distances to consult with a particular palero or palera about their problems.
-People first approach the religion because they seek practical help in resolving their problems, not because they wish to worship its deities.
+People first approach the religion because they seek practical help in resolving their issues, not because they wish to worship its deities.
+In cases like this, Palo is often favoured over other religions because it claims to provide quicker results, with Palo sometimes deemed more powerful, if less ethical, in its approach than Santería.

 Reception

 In Cuban society, Palo is both valued and feared.
-Ochoa described a "considerable air of dread" surrounding it in Cuban society, while Kerestetzi noted that Cubans usually regarded paleros and paleras as "dangerous and unscrupulous witches."
-This is often linked to the stereotype that paleros and paleras might kill children for inclusion in their nganga; Ochoa noted that in the 1990s he heard Cuban parents warn children that a "black man with a sack" would carry them off to feed his cauldron.
-Palo has also become associated with criminal practice, in part due to the illegal nature of obtaining buried human remains; in Cuba, a conviction for desecrating a grave can result in a prison sentence of up to 30 years.
+Ochoa described a "considerable air of dread" surrounding it in Cuban society, while Kerestetzi noted that Cubans usually regard paleros and paleras as "dangerous and unscrupulous witches".
+This is often linked to the stereotype that paleros and paleras might kill children for inclusion in their nganga; Ochoa noted that in the 1990s he heard Cuban parents warn their children that a "black man with a sack" would carry them off to feed his cauldron.

+Palo has also become associated with criminal practice, in part due to the illegal nature of obtaining buried human remains; in Cuba, a conviction for grave desecration can result in a prison sentence of up to 30 years.

 The existence of Palo has impacted the burial of various individuals in Cuba.
-Remigio Herrera, the last surviving African-born babalawo, or priest of Ifá, was for instance buried in an unidentified grave to prevent paleros/paleras digging his corpse up for incorporation in a nganga.
+Remigio Herrera, the last surviving African-born babalawo, or priest of Ifá, was for instance buried in an unidentified grave to prevent paleros/paleras digging his corpse up for incorporation in their nganga.